lindaterlouw/openvdbfractals/README.md

 # Openvdbfractals

 This simple command line tool can convert point clouds to Dreamwork's OpenVDB format.
 I use it for converting fractals made in Mandelbulb3D to Cinema4D and render the fractals using Octane.
-To do: check if it also works in Blender....
+I think it also works with Blender/Cycles, but I did not try this.

 ![picture](images/fractal1.png)
 ![picture](images/fractal2.png)